bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 ## Usage Guide

-The node has the following inputs:
+The generation node has the following inputs:

 - prompt - Your text prompt
+- model_loading_configuration - The output of the model configuration node

 The node has the following parameters: